natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/Buccaneer%20S.2.md

 '''When facing R-60s:'''

 R-60s are a different story as they are the opposite of AIM-7s and AIM-9s.
-They have an effective range of ~2.25 km, making them useless for long range combat but are able to pull 30G, meaning R-60s have to be countered the other way around.
-R-60s should not be tried to out-turn but to outrun with the use of flares.
-Due to the spread the flares have on the Buccaneer (flare pods are on the most outer pylons), doing a straight flight path and let flares to the job does not work.
-In order to counter R-60s flares must be dumped and the Buccaneer must turn, a hard turn is not required but it is recommended as the incoming plane can do course correction to gun strafe the Buccaneer.
+They have an effective range of 2 km, making them useless for long range combat but are able to pull 30G, meaning R-60s have to be countered the other way around.
+Instead of attempting to out-turn R-60s try outrunning them instead with the use of flares.

 '''When facing SRAAMs:'''